Ankitkumarjaiswal23/Tech_challenge/README.md

 sudo yum install jq

-2. check the version of AWS CLI and jq using the below commands:
+**2. check the version of AWS CLI and jq using the below commands:**

 aws --version